BaratiLab/LSTM-VAE-for-dominant-motion-extraction/README.md

-LSTM Variational auto encoder for dominant motion extraction
+# LSTM Variational auto encoder for dominant motion extraction.

+This is the code accomyning paper

 TO DO:
 1) Add LSTM VAE structure --> DONE